-But our main interest is in the third and fourth rows.
-The third row, which shows how the programs responded in the Great Recession compared to that in non-recessionary periods, can be compared to the second row to determine the relative responsiveness in the Pandemic and the Great Recession.
-To make the comparison easier, the fourth row presents a difference-in-difference estimate comparing the marginal business-cycle response in the Pandemic Recession to the Great Recession (just the difference in rows two and three).
-The results show that three of the six programs (SNAP and the two UI programs) were more cyclically responsive in the Pandemic than during the Great Recession.
+the Great Recession.
+Adding these marginal differences to the non-recessionary effects, SNAP was twice as responsive and UI was 63 percent (and 70 percent for total UI) more responsive during the Pandemic compared to the Great Recession.
 Medicaid was also more cyclically responsive during the Pandemic, but this is because it was essentially unresponsive during the Pandemic and counter-responsive during the Great Recession and, in this sense, should be regarded as unresponsive in any case.
 But for TANF and SSI, the net responsiveness in the Pandemic and Great Recession was negative in both cases but larger during the Great Recession.
-In all cases the differences are large relative to their standard errors, indicating that, indeed, "this time was different", as our paper title
+In all cases the differences are large relative to their standard errors, indicating that, indeed, "this time was different", as our paper title asks.
+16

-These results are mostly consistent with our a priori expectations in Section II for the relative responsiveness of each program in the Pandemic and the Great Recession, with the partial exception of SNAP.
+These results are mostly consistent with our a priori expectations discussed in Section II for the relative responsiveness of each program in the Pandemic and the Great Recession, with the partial exception of SNAP.
 We expected SNAP to be less responsive in the Pandemic, but this was based on its relatively weaker expansion in the early months of the Pandemic.
 But the generosity of the program was significantly expanded in the later periods of the Pandemic, and it may be simply that this dominated the weaker response in the earlier months.
-Also, again for TANF, while we expected that the program would be less responsive in the Pandemic than in the Great Recession, and our results confirm this, we thought it would be close to completely non-responsive in the former, and this is not shown by the results.
+Also, again for TANF, while we expected that the program would be less responsive in the Pandemic than in the Great Recession, and our results confirm this, we thought it would be close to completely non-responsive in the former and this is not shown by the results.17

-Table 4 shows results when using the unemployment rate and the labor force participation rate as business cycle indicators instead of the employment-population ratio.
-Measuring the business cycle with the unemployment rate, as shown in the upper panel, indicates in the first row that most programs are also cyclically responsive to the percent unemployed per se, except for Medicaid (note that all coefficient signs are the opposite to those of Table 3, and that the coefficient magnitudes are noncomparable).
-The Covid-specific responses also show the same general patterns as the EPOP, although, interestingly, the regular UI program did not respond to unemployment per
+Table 4 shows results when using the unemployment rate and the labor force participation rate as business cycle indicators instead of the employment-population ratio.18 Measuring the business cycle with the unemployment rate, as shown in the upper panel, indicates in the first row that most programs are also cyclically responsive to the percent unemployed per se, except for Medicaid (note that all coefficient signs are the opposite to those of Table 3, and that the